 The Volunteer Director shall recruit and train volunteers, as needed.

-The Volunteer Director shall develop and maintain the volunteer portion of the Handbook, Volunteer Waiver, and other educational materials for organizational volunteers in conjunction with the organization’s legal counsel.
+The Volunteer Director shall develop and maintain the volunteer portion of the Handbook Operating Policy, Volunteer Waiver, and other educational materials for organizational volunteers in conjunction with the organization’s legal counsel.

 The Volunteer Director shall provide volunteers training and other necessary education in conjunction with the organization’s legal counsel.